 Photo Credit: © willpower - Fotolia.com

-The presentation aims at clarifying what constitutes innovative and excellent UN research and teaching.
+The presentation aimed at clarifying what constitutes innovative and excellent UN research and teaching.

 The field of UN-focused research and teaching continues to remain a black box, with no agreed definition of its boundaries, stand-alone attributes and conceptual foundation.
 ACUNS and UNSA have encouraged discussion and reflection about this unique field of study, resulting in an overwhelming account of (topical) interests, views, approaches, methods, theories, opinions and experiences from practice.
 This diversity is reflective of the complex nature of both the UN system and the scattered UN expert community.